-3. Japanese Arts And Literature -
+Arts And Literature

-From the early 17th century to date, Japanese authors have always produced literature.
-Early Japanese literature works were influenced through cultural contact with China, Chinese literature, and oral traditions adopted and recorded in Chinese written form in early 8th century, in what was the Nara period, according to Japan: A Pocket Guide book.
+From the early 17th century to date, Japanese authors have produced captivating literature.
+Early Japanese literature works were influenced through cultural contact with China, Chinese literature, and oral traditions adopted and recorded in Chinese written form in early 8th century, in what was the Nara period.
 From the Nara Period, Japanese literature evolved to Heian, Kamakura and Muromachi, Edo, Meiji (1868-1912) periods, when written and spoken language unification was called for.
 In this period, literary forms began to widen as Japan opened up to the rest of the world.
 When World War II happened, foundations of modern literature were laid and writers expressed in their works the frustrations of Japan’s defeat in the war.

-Besides contemporary sports like soccer and baseball, there are traditional sports like sumo which is popular and dates back to over 1500 years in Japan.
+Besides contemporary sports like soccer and baseball, traditional sports like sumo are also popular.
+Sumo dates back to a history spanning over 1,500 years in Japan.
 Sumo is the de-facto national sport in the country and is also popular worldwide.
-Competitors weigh from 100 to 200 kilograms in this wrestling type of sport.
-Another one is Kendo, a fencing style sport where competitors use bamboo swords while wearing protective gears.
+Competitors weigh from 100 to 200 kilograms in this sport, which resembles wrestling.
+Another traditional sport is Kendo, a fencing style sport where competitors use bamboo swords while wearing protective gears.
 Judo and Karate are self defense sports heavily steeped in martial arts, and whose competitors wear varying belts based on their abilities.
-Aikido is a less aggressive form of martial arts unlike judo or karate, ideal for fitness and mental training, and is popular with women senior citizens according to Japan National Tourism Organization.
+Aikido is a less aggressive form of martial arts unlike judo or karate, ideal for fitness and mental training.